EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 c0 15 bf 5c ba 2e c0 a2 36 e6 65 0c 8a b9 c7
 ~~~~~~~~~~~~~~~~~~~~~~~

-Because COSE_Keys are used, and because C_U = h'a2':
+Because COSE_Keys are used, and because kid = h'a2':

 ~~~~~~~~~~~~~~~~~~~~~~~
 ID_CRED_U =